MathieuSeraphim/InstagramInfluencerFakeFollowerProportion/README.md

 * The user's follower-to-number of posts ratio - Floating point number, may be infinite

 The data is obtained by parsing the Instagram source code.
 If the source code format changes significantly compared to the current format at the time of writing, this class may not function anymore.

+### Collecting and processing follower data

+To extract a list of Instagram followers for a given public account, I used the Google Chrome extension "Helper Tools for Instagram" (HTfI, https://chrome.google.com/webstore/detail/helper-tools-for-instagra/hcdbfckhdcpepllecbkaaojfgipnpbpb).

+This extension needs an Instagram account to function, and is only usable through the browser, limiting automation.
+It can, however, provide all the information that is scraped through the InstagramDaraScraper class, rendering it mostly useless.

+I have decided to not extract too much data with the HTfI extension, and to keep using the InstagramDataScraper class for most of the work.
+If this project is to be integrated into a real product, I would advise to find an alternative to both these tools usable through Python, or another programming language.

+The extracted data can be found in the extracted_data folder, and through execution of the preprocess_followers.py script, new .csv files will appear in the processed_data folder..